 In the heart of the West End, Tottenham Court Road will be one of London’s busiest stations and totally unrecognisable by 2018.
 Above ground the area around the station is being improved to reduce congestion and look great.
 Below ground, two new contrasting entrances at Dean Street and Oxford Street will not only make it possible to accommodate the anticipated 200,000 passengers a day, but will be strikingly modern, reflective of the areas they sit below and full of Turner Prize winning modern art.
 The Radisson Blu Edwardian Mercer Street in Covent Garden and Hampshire at Leicester Square are both perfectly placed to take advantage of this station’s improvements.

 London overground serves a network of 112 stations.
-Key central London train stations include Euston, King’s Cross and St Pancras International.
+Key central London train stations include Euston, King’s Cross and St Pancras International, perfect for business travel.
 The Radisson Blu Edwardian Bloomsbury Street is the ideal venue if you want to be close to these.
 It is also in a prime location to take advantage of The British Museum - one of London’s best museums.

 Simplified into 11 colour-coded lines in nine zones, the oldest subway system in the world is a brilliantly efficient way to get around a hugely complex networks of tunnels underground quickly and easily.
 From the most traditional stations such as Baker street to the space age style modernity of Westminster under the Houses of Parliament, visitors to the city will appreciate the different personalities of parts of the city under as well as above ground.